Expertise You Can Trust

-Irma comes to us with extensive experience working with immigrant communities.
-She is a graduate of the University of California, Hastings College of the Law in San Francisco (J.D., CALI Award for Academic Excellence), and Georgetown University in Washington, DC (B.A., Government).
-Irma has also studied abroad at the prestigious Instituto Tecnológico y de Estudios Superiores in Monterrey, Mexico.
+Irma is a graduate of the University of California, Hastings College of the Law in San Francisco (J.D., CALI Award for Academic Excellence), and Georgetown University in Washington, D.C.
+(B.A., Government).
+Irma also studied abroad at the prestigious Instituto Tecnológico y de Estudios Superiores in Monterrey, México.

+Before joining the Firm, Irma was a staff member and pro bono attorney at the Stanford Immigrants' Rights Clinic, as well as a student advocate at UC Hastings Law School Civil Justice Clinic.
 In law school, Irma served as a judicial extern for the Hon.
 Donna M. Ryu, Federal District Court, Northern District of California.
-Irma has dedicated her academic and professional career to immigrant advocacy.
-Before joining the Firm, Irma was a staff member and pro bono attorney at the Stanford Immigrants' Rights Clinic, as well as a student advocate at UC Hastings Law School Civil Justice Clinic.

 While in law school, Rachel was a student advocate at the UC Davis School of Law Immigration Clinic, where she represented detained and non-detained clients and worked on refugee and asylum cases with criminal issues.
-She spent her summers during law school working for a criminal defense attorney and as a Racial Justice Project Intern at the American Civil Liberties Union (ACLU) of Northern California.
+She spent her summers during law school working for a criminal defense attorney on death penalty defense cases and as a Racial Justice Project Intern at the American Civil Liberties Union (ACLU) of Northern California.

 After graduating law school, Rachel was a pro bono attorney at Community Legal Services in East Palo Alto, a community organizer and documentarian for the ACLU of Northern California on a special immigrants' rights project in Alabama, an Impact Litigation Attorney Fellow at the Law Foundation of Silicon Valley, and an associate attorney at Fragomen, Del Rey, Bernsen and Loewy, LLP doing business immigration work.
 In 2011, Rachel published an article in the Seattle Journal for Social Justice: "Insecure Communities: Examining Local Government Participation in U.S. Customs and Immigration Enforcement's 'Secure Communities' Program."